uznadeem/url_shortener/README.md

    Open your browser and navigate to `http://localhost:3000`.

-## Background Jobs
+## Real-Time Updates with Action Cable

-This application uses Sidekiq to handle background jobs.
-The main background job in the project is logging visits when a user clicks a shortened URL.
-The job captures the visitor's IP address, browser, and operating system.
+This application uses Action Cable to update the visit count in real-time.
+When a new visit is logged, the visit count on the details page of the shortened URL is automatically updated.

 ### LogVisitJob

-The `LogVisitJob` is responsible for logging the details of each visit to the shortened URL:
+The `LogVisitJob` is responsible for logging the details of each visit to the shortened URL and broadcasting the updated visit count to the client via Action Cable:

 ```ruby
 class LogVisitJob < ApplicationJob